ubaldot/vim-outline/README.md

 ## Introduction
-Vim-outline parse your current buffer through a set of user-defined regex and it slam an outline in a side window.
+Vim-outline parse your current buffer through a set of user-defined regex and it slam the result in a side window.

 That's all!

 Vim-outline further provides you with the following features:

-1. tells you where you are in the main buffer with respect to the outline through highlighting,
+1. highlight your current position in the outline,
-2. allows you to jumps from every outline line to the corresponding line in the calling buffer,
+2. allows you to jumps from the outline to the corresponding line in the calling buffer,
-3. a random motivational quote picked from our quotes database will appear in the side window in place of an outline if a 'filetype' is not supported.
+3. feeds you with random motivational quote picked from our quotes database if a *filetype* is not supported.
+[Cringe mode ON!]

 At the time I was working with Python and Vim9script, hence only Python and Vim9Script are supported by default, but you can easily add other languages.